 Dump Intel Now — and Buy This Chipmaker Instead

-- Intel’s trading at its highest level since the 2000 dot-com boom.
+- Intel is trading near its highest level since the 2000 dot-com boom.

-- Analysts’ profit forecasts tell us that investors are paying too much for Intel’s stock.
+- Analysts’ profit forecasts tell us investors are paying too much for most chip stocks.

 Chipmakers offer exposure to many of the biggest tech trends, including automation, drones and artificial intelligence.